CosmosOS/Cosmos/Docs/articles/Kernel/VFS.md

 This message is printed by the RegisterVFS() method and it provides info about the partition.

-After our VFS has been initialized, we can use more interesting functions, let's go over some of them:
+**Note**: From now on, we'll be using some plugged functions from ``System.IO``, so be sure to use that reference to your code.
+Alright, now, let's get started over some useful functions:

 ## Format drive